costajob/app-servers/README.md

 It supports several programming paradigms and can count on a broad standard library.

 ### JavaScript
-[Node.js](https://nodejs.org/en/) version 8.9.4 is installed by official OSX package.
+[Node.js](https://nodejs.org/en/) version 10.1.0 is installed by official OSX package.
-Node.js is based on the V8 engine, optimized by Google and supporting most of the new ES6 features.
+Node.js is based on the V8 JavaScript engine, optimized by Google and supporting most of the new language's features.
-Node.js leverages on the JavaScript built-in event loop to grant concurrency.
-Parallelism is supported via pre-forking.

 ### Dart
 [Dart](https://www.dartlang.org/) version 1.24.3 is installed via homebrew.